mcvm-launcher/mcvm/docs/Packages/Packages.md

 - `metadata.name`: The display name of the repository.
 Not required.
 - `metadata.description`: A short description of the repository.
 Not required.
+- `metadata.mcvm_version`: The oldest MCVM version that packages included in the repository are compatible with.
+Used to give warnings to the user.
+Not required.
 - `package-id`: The ID of the package.
 - `url`: The URL to the package file.
 Unnecessary if `path` is specified.
 - `path`: The path to the package file.
 Unnecessary if `url` is specified.
 On local repositories, can be either an absolute filesystem path or a path relative to where the index is.
 On remote repositories, can only be a relative url from where the index is.